 Verizon is one of the world’s largest wireless providers, servicing the most subscribers of any US-based telecommunications company.
 They ranked 16th on the most recent Fortune 500 list and remained there for 24 years, cementing themselves as a world leader in wireless communications.
 According to Fortune.com, Verizon posted over $126 billion in revenue and saw its profits rise 129% from 2017 to 2018.

-Among the 155,000 Verizon employees, the service tech team is responsible for residential requests, including service repairs and product installations.
+With upwards of 155,000 employees, the Verizon service tech team is responsible for residential or business service requests, including repairs and product installations.
 Each technician is assigned a vehicle equipped with the tools and equipment for most routine service calls based on past trends and best guesses rather than the current needs.
-Verizon has over 7,000 vehicles loaded with over $300,000 of equipment.
-Throughout the course of a typical workday of installations, if a service technician runs out of inventory, they return to the warehouse, restock the vehicle, and delay the remaining service calls scheduled for the day.
+Verizon has over 7,000 vehicles each loaded with over $300,000 worth of equipment.
+Throughout a typical workday, if a service technician runs out of inventory, they return to the warehouse, restock the vehicle, and delay the remaining service calls scheduled for the day.

 Limited visibility into inventory levels created several challenges for Verizon, including delays in productions, inadequately stocking vehicles, and long inaccurate cycle counts.
 The management team knew there was overspending on inventory and over-allocating resources for more extended cycle counting.